-One hard inquiry will negatively affect your credit score by a few points, but the affect will begin to lessen after a couple of months.
-Multiple hard inquiries will more significantly impact your credit score, and can communicate to lenders that you are desperate for credit or are unable to qualify for credit.
+One hard inquiry could negatively affect your credit score by a few points, but the effect typically will begin to lessen after a couple of months.
+Multiple hard inquiries generally will more significantly impact your credit score, and can communicate to lenders that you are desperate for credit or are unable to qualify for credit.
 For this reason, it's a good idea to avoid applying for several lines of credit at once.

 It's important to know that, while some of these factors are weighted more heavily than others, no one factor works independently of the others.
-Each one contributes to your overall credit score.
+Each one can contribute to your overall credit score.

 To see how your credit score may be affected by each of these factors, log on to Credit Karma regularly.